4 Common Ways Students Avoid Plagiarism Detection

 How Student ‘Creativity’ Can Go Wrong

 Sometimes, students put a lot of creativity into cheating on a paper.
-By exposing students who choose to cheat, educators can help them improve and guide their potential in the right direction.
+By exposing students who cheat, educators can help them improve and guide their potential in the right direction.
 Most often, learners unwilling to work on an original paper and put their thoughts into words turn to text modification.

 Modern instructors have to look out for many types of cheating and be able to detect different types of plagiarism in student work.
 Let’s take text modifications, for example.
 While they might seem different, text modifications are still a form of plagiarism.
 Just in September 2019, Unicheck detected 7% of text modifications.